AirshipCMS/angular-1-gulp-babel.airshipcms.io/cms-content/styling.md

 gulp.task('watch', function () {
   gulp.watch('./scss/**/*.scss', ['sass']);
+  gulp.watch('src/*', ['js']);
 });

-gulp.task('default', ['watch', 'sass']);
+gulp.task('default', ['watch', 'sass', 'js']);
 ```

-## 3. Run the Project

-In another terminal window, run:
+## 4. Add Serve Script to package.json

+So you don't have to run your airship server and gulp in separate windows, add this to your `package.json`:

 ```
-airship serve
+"scripts": {
+  "start": "concurrently --kill-others \"airship serve\" \"gulp\"" }
 ```

+## 5. Compile

+Run `yarn start` in your terminal

-This command will start your airship server.
+This will run your airship server and gulp concurrently.

-Open your browser and navigate to `localhost:9001`.
+Your app will be served on `localhost:9001`.